What is Trust Administration?

 Remember—estate planning is not something you simply “set and forget.”
 Attorney Mark Gullotta provides an entirely simplified estate planning process, which not only protects your loved ones, it also minimizes the unexpected.
 Attorney Gullotta offers upfront pricing, a comfortable planning experience, and will always ensure you are informed every step of the way.
 Should you decide to choose Attorney Mark Gullotta as your attorney you can be sure the job will be accomplished in a professional, honest, experienced manner.
 Mark Gullotta serves San Mateo County area, such as San Bruno, Millbrae, Burlingame, South San Francisco, Daly City Colma, and the City of San Mateo and has been an estate planning attorney for more than 15 years, certified as one of the top attorneys in North America from 2015 to 2019.
 For experienced, knowledgeable estate planning advice, contact Mark Gullotta today.

-Do you Even Need Proactive Trust Administration Services?
+Do You Need Proactive Trust Administration Services?

 Not everyone needs Proactive Trust Administration Services.
 But if you as the Trustee or as a beneficiary feel that the situation is too complex, hiring a professional attorney can be one of the wisest moves you can make.